nabormendonca/gpt-4v-enade-cs-2021/questions/q03-eng.md

 ---

+**Response standard**:

+a) The respondent must say that formula 3 contains a tautology, as it presents a true evaluation for every assignment (column of Vs).

+b) The respondent must indicate that the set Q is satisfiable, as all formulas of Q (4 and 5) are true for assignments 3 and 4 (one would be enough).

+c) The respondent must indicate that the set P is not satisfiable, as there is no assignment for which the formulas of P (1, 2, and 3) are all true.

+d) The respondent must indicate that formula 6 is a logical consequence of Q, as all assignments that satisfy Q (3 and 4) also satisfy 6.

+---

 **Prompt**: Answer the question in this image.
 Explain your reasoning step by step.
 Inform if the question is unclear or has no possible answer.

 ---